-These Quick & Easy gilded animal bookends make my heart beat a little faster and my smile a bit bigger.
-They are one of those craft ideas I came up with randomly and didn’t realize how much I would love them until they were finished.
+These Quick & Easy DIY gilded animal bookends are simple and easy.
+They make my heart beat a little faster and my smile a bit bigger.
+They are one of those craft ideas I came up with randomly and didn't realize how much I would love them until they were finished.
 But they are absolutely fantastic!
 I love how they take something as simple as a few blocks of wood and toy animals and turn them into something that looks classy and intentional.

-I used Martha Stewart liquid gilding for this craft, and you absolutely want to use it.
+I used Martha Stewart liquid gilding for this craft, and you absolutely want to use something like it.
 This turns everything you touch into gold.
-Literally.
 It’s brilliant.
+You feel like Rumpelstiltskin.
 You could also use a different color, something darker for a more masculine look.
+Or maybe bright pink, if that's the kind of thing you like.

 - 4 blocks of wood (the size you want for your bookends)